What is Loan-to-Value Ratio?

 The higher the down payment contributed by the real estate investor or home buyer, the lower the loan-to-value ratio (LTV) – all else being equal.

-Generally, a good loan-to-value ratio (LTV) is considered near 70% to 80% in the commercial real estate (CRE) market.
+Generally, a “good” loan-to-value ratio (LTV) is perceived to be around 65% to 80% in the commercial real estate (CRE) market.

-However, the prevailing economic conditions and cyclicality in market demand, among other external market factors, can cause the target range to deviate.
+However, the prevailing economic conditions and cyclicality in market demand, among other external factors, can cause the target range to fluctuate.

-The loan-to-value ratio (LTV) measures the relationship between two factors:
+The loan-to-value ratio (LTV) measures the relationship between two factors relevant to lenders from a risk standpoint.

 Where:

-- Loan Amount → The size of the loan provided by the lender.
+- Loan Amount → The total size of the loan provided by the lender, or the amount requested by the borrower.

 - Appraised Property Value → The estimated fair market value (FMV) of the property on the present date.